 Real estate development is a high-risk business.
 Taking any project from concept to finished product involves numerous steps, multiple third-parties, and a host of government agencies and regulators.
 At every step of the construction lifecycle, mistakes can add to costs, slow down delivery times, and increase the likelihood of construction claims and regulatory violations.
 So how do savvy developers minimize risk?
 One powerful tool in the risk mitigation arsenal is construction documentation.
-In this post, we’ll explore some of the basic models of construction management and unpack how visual construction documentation helps to reduce risk and maximize profit throughout the process.
+In this post, we’ll explore some of the basic models of construction management and unpack how photo and video construction documentation helps to reduce risk and maximize profit throughout the process.

 The more complex a project, the more people are involved in bringing it to completion.
 As a developer, you’ll be working with a variety of different subcontractors and specialists to deliver different aspects of the project.
 With every new individual brought onto a project, there’s added risk of mixups, miscommunications, mistakes, or even malfeasance.
 How you work with these third-party contractors depends on the type of construction process you use and the contracting system you select.

 Under this contracting model the land owner or developer manages the project directly.
 You’ll enter into multiple primary contracts with various sub-contractors all of whom will report to you.
 The owner/developer is responsible for managing all the details of these relationships and has final sign-off on all the work across every aspect of the project.
 With so many factors under your direct supervision construction documentation helps owner/developers to stay on track, manage details, and maintain direct oversight.